Colorado brewery sold to international beverage company

 New Belgium is the nation’s fourth-largest craft brewer with more than 300 employees.

-Officials say New Belgium will no longer be employee-owned following the sale.
+New Belgium will no longer be employee-owned following the sale, officials said.

+Employees will receive $100,000 of retirement money, “with some receiving significantly greater amounts,” co-founder Kim Jordan said in an open letter.

+New Belgium was founded by Jordan and her then-husband Jeff Lebesch in their Fort Collins basement.

 Information from: Fort Collins Coloradoan, http://www.coloradoan.com